 Pavement markings shall be required and shall comply with the Striping and marking requirements found in Article VI. – Access and Off-Street Parking, Section 62-297(c).

-Where a bike lane exists or is designated, a bike lane next to parking spaces shall be at least six (6) feet wide, unless there is a marked 18-inch separation between them.
+Where a bike lane exists or is designated, there shall be no adjacent vehicle parking unless there is an alternative path and a method of directing cyclists to an adjacent sidewalk.

 Only on-street parking spaces located entirely in front of a subject property may be claimed towards the total off-street parking requirements for a project.
+There shall be no on-street parking along College Main Street.

 Parking location.
 Off-street parking shall not be constructed between a building and the street a building is oriented towards.
 Off-street parking spaces may be located to the side or to the rear of the adjacent structure.